fowler-lab/catomatic/README.md

 ## Introduction

+This repo contains 2 approaches to build resistance catalogues:

+1. **Definite defectives (solo-based approach)**
+2. **Interval regression**

+The first is used in [https://doi.org/10.1101/2025.01.30.635633](https://doi.org/10.1101/2025.01.30.635633), and the second is a Python translation of the method used in [https://doi.org/10.1038/s41467-023-44325-5](https://doi.org/10.1038/s41467-023-44325-5), but is still under development.

+---

+## Binary Builder

-This method relies on the logic that mutations that do not cause resistance can co-occur with those that do, and if a mutation in isolation (solo) does not cause resistance, then it will also not contribute to the phenotype when not in isolation.
+This method relies on the logic that mutations that do not cause resistance can co-occur with those that do.
+If a mutation in isolation (solo) does not cause resistance, then it is not contributing to the phenotype when present in a mixture either.

-Mutations that occur in isolation across specified genes are traversed in sequence, and if their proportion of drug-susceptibility (vs resistance) passes the specified statistical test, they are characterized as benign and removed from the dataset.
-This step repeats while there are susceptible mutations in isolation.
-Once the dataset has been 'cleaned' of benign mutations, resistant mutations are classified via their proportions by the specified test, failing which they are added to the catalogue as 'Unclassified'.
+Mutations that occur in isolation across specified genes are traversed in sequence, and if their proportion of drug-susceptibility (vs. resistance) passes the specified statistical test, they are characterized as benign (susceptible) and removed from the dataset.
+This step repeats iteratively until no more solo benign mutations are found.

-Construction can either rely on homogenous susceptibility for the particular mutation (and no explicit phenotyping is carried out, other than to unlock susceptible variants), use a Binomial test where the proportion of resistance is tested against a specified background rate, or a Fisher's test where the proportion of resistance is tested against a calculated background rate.

-Although the method is entirely algorithmic, there are 2 entry points for intervention.
-Firstly, one is able to 'seed' the method with neutral mutations (such as those gathered in a literature search - often helpful if a gene contains phylogenetic mutations with high prevalence that add noise), and secondly one can add or overwrite classifications and entries to the catalogue, although not recommended unless aggregating.

-Because the method uses and understands GARC1 grammar, one can supply 'rules' to the catalogue post-hoc - such as `{rpoB@*_fs:R}` for frameshifts in rpoB, which can either simply be added (and would have lower prediction priority to finer grain mutations, such as `rpoB@44_ins`) or can replace any mutations that fall under that rule, effectively aggregating relevant variants.
+Remaining mutations are classified based on their resistance rates and statistical test results.
+Those that don’t meet thresholds are labeled as `U`.

+The classification approach supports:

+- **No test**: assumes homogeneous susceptibility is sufficient for S
+- **Binomial test**: against a specified background resistance rate
+- **Fisher's test**: using a contingency background

+### Optional Interventions

+1. **Seeding**: You can pre-seed the catalogue with known neutral mutations.
+2. **Overrides**: You can override or supplement the final catalogue with manual or rule-based entries.

+Because the method uses GARC1 grammar, rules like `{rpoB@*_fs:R}` can be supplied post-hoc.
+These rules can:

+- Be additive (lower priority than specific entries)
+- Replace matching mutations (requires `replace=True` and `wildcards` supplied)

-The generated catalogue can be returned either as a dictionary, or as a Pandas dataframe which can be exported in a Piezo compatible format for rapid parsing and resistance predictions.
+The catalogue can be returned as a dictionary or a Piezo-compatible `pandas.DataFrame`.

-Contingency tables, proportions, p_values, and Wilson's Confidence Intervals are logged under the 'EVIDENCE' column of the catalogue.
+Contingency tables, proportions, p-values, and Wilson confidence intervals are stored in the `EVIDENCE` field.

-A workflow with example parameters:
+### Example Workflow using Fisher's:

 ![Catalogue Diagram](docs/workflow.png)

+---

+## Regression Builder

+This method is under development and will be released soon with accompanying documentation.

+---

 ## Installation

 ### Using Conda

-It is recommended to manage the Python environment and dependencies through Conda.
-You can install Catomatic within a Conda environment by following these steps:

-#### Create and Activate Environment

-First, ensure that you have Conda installed.
-Then, create and activate a new environment, and install catomatic:
+We recommend using Conda for environment and dependency management.

 ```bash
 conda env create -f env.yml